Last Updated on 22 June 2024 by Cycloscope

 Himba People

-There are many operators organising tours to traditional Himba villages (or completely fake villages).
-Honestly it is not our kind of thing, you’ll see many Himba villages during your Namibia road trip, you can just stop by one and ask if you can visit if you are interested.
+There are many operators organizing tours to traditional Himba villages (or completely fake villages).
+Honestly, it is not our kind of thing, you’ll see many Himba villages during your Namibia road trip, you can just stop by one and ask if you can visit if you are interested.
 If you want to book a tour, have a look at these reviews and options.

 San People

 They live in the modern village nearby and it is possible to visit it.
-We went for the bushwalk, they show us the trees they use for different purposes, how they use cow dung, how they read footprints, and the old way of the blacksmith.
+We went for the bushwalk, they showed us the trees they use for different purposes, how they use cow dung, how they read footprints and the old way of the blacksmith.
 After all, it was interesting but, honestly, it is not our thing.

 Caprivi Game Park